ameowlia/Intro-to-Whiteboarding/questions/recursive_polynomial.md

 ----------------------
 Bonus.
 The following problems are all optional and they can be solved beautifully with recursion.

--Mergesort
+- Mergesort
--Powerset of an array
+- Powerset of an array
--Exponent Method: write a method to calculate the value by given base and power.
+- Exponent Method: write a method to calculate the value by given base and power.
--Count the number of nodes in a binary tree( or B-Tree, a BST have more than two children) .
+- Count the number of nodes in a binary tree( or B-Tree, a BST have more than two children) .
 Available methods are node.left, node.right.  (or node.children in B-Tree case)
--Sieve of Eratosthenes
+- Sieve of Eratosthenes
--Tower of Hanoi
+- Tower of Hanoi
--Traveling Salesperson Problem
+- Traveling Salesperson Problem
--n-Queens problem.
+- n-Queens problem.